torrinworx/Blend_My_NFTs/README.md

 <img width="422" alt="Screen Shot 2021-10-24 at 8 37 35 PM" src="https://user-images.githubusercontent.com/82110564/138619320-80a9f2a7-719a-46bc-b1cf-0e19dd4d640d.png">

-## How to run scripts in Blender
+## How to run the Image_Generator scripts in Blender

 If you have no experience with Blender, python, or the Blender API, please watch this tutorial for basic Blender Python information: https://www.youtube.com/watch?v=cyt0O7saU4Q

 There is also helpful documentation in the Blender API about running scripts here: https://docs.blender.org/api/current/info_quickstart.html#running-scripts

-Note - You will need to install the Icon Viewer add on for Blender: https://docs.blender.org/manual/en/latest/addons/development/icon_viewer.html
+Note - You might want to install the Icon Viewer add on for Blender: https://docs.blender.org/manual/en/latest/addons/development/icon_viewer.html

 In the Blend_My_NFTs open the config.py file.
 Here you can customize some aspects of Blend_My_NFTs.
 The most important thing to do here is to add the path of Blend_My_NFTs on your computer to either save_path_mac or save_path_windows.